Elhameed/alx-system_engineering-devops/0x00-shell_basics/README.md

+#  0x00.
+Shell, basics

+In this project, I learned about compilation using `gcc`, entry points using `main`, and text-printing functions in C. GCC is basically a C compiler.

+## Tasks :page_with_curl:

 **Task-0**:The [0-current_working_directory](./0-current_working_directory) file contains script that prints the absolute path name of the current working directory.`pwd`

 **Task-1**:The [1-listi](./1-listi) file contains the script that displays the content list of the working directory.`ls`